kirlosev/ld33/Readme.txt

     you need a blood from humanity to increase health and make big jumps

 Target : survive as long as possible

+I don't have an ability to test Linux and Mac versions.
+Let me know if these are not working.

 If you have any questions - check out contact information on my website or just e-mail me.
 Have fun!